RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 A new message will appear if the generation process was done successfully, indicating the destination folder.
 Click on the Ok button to close the message.
 At this point, the process of the NAS generation has finished.
-Navigatin to the destination folder, user can find all the VHDL files needed to synthetize and genenerate the NAS .bit file and run it using an FPGA.
-Apart from VHDL files, OpenNAS also generates a XML file summarizing the parameters selection made by the user.
+Navigating to the destination folder, the user can find all the VHDL files needed to synthetize and generate the NAS .bit file and run it using an FPGA.
+Apart from VHDL files, OpenNAS also generates an XML file summarizing the parameters selection made by the user.
 </p>

 <h2 name="Hardware">Hardware deployment</h2>